univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 Priority of allow and ignore rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes the processing order for the previously documented UCR variable settings for
+This section describes the processing order for the previously documented settings for
 selective synchronization.

 The :program:`Active Directory Connection` processes the allow and ignore rules
-for the previously described variables in a defined order.
+in a defined order.
 Depending on the evaluation result, the connector behaves as follows:

 * If a rule results in the connector ignoring an object,
   the connector stops processing the rule and doesn't synchronize the object.